-The Pinot Noirs in the region is grown in different soil – heavy red clay, sandstone, shale and Caoline clay.
-It should come as no surprise then that because of the low yield and the cool climate – the Pinot Noirs from this region are extremely fruit-forward and with highly concentrated flavors.
+The Pinot Noirs in the region are grown in different soil – heavy red clay, sandstone, shale, and Kaolinite clay.
+It should come as no surprise then that the Pinot Noirs from this region are highly fruit-forward and with highly concentrated flavors because of the low yield and the cool climate.

 Martinborough in New Zealand

-The terroir and climate is partly the reason for these wines’ successes: stony, limestone and clay soils are predominantly found in the region.
+The terroir and climate are partly the reason for these wines’ successes: stony, limestone, and clay soils are predominantly found in the region.
 The tremendous amount of rain throughout the year ensures a cooling effect on the vines – allowing Pinot Noir grapes to reach their needed potential.
-Average temperatures don’t reach much higher than the early twenties – allowing the grape to ripen slowly and perfectly.
+Manual pdf Average temperatures don’t reach much higher than the early twenties – allowing the grape to ripen slowly and perfectly.

 Burgundy in France

 Burgundy is considered the best place in the world to be growing Pinot Noir – and so it is being done.
-It is in fact, so ideal for growing Pinot Noir, that Pinot Noir from this region is simply called Red Burgundy.
+It is, in fact, so ideal for growing Pinot Noir that Pinot Noir from this region is called Red Burgundy.

-This region has over 400 different types of soil, but the predominant ones are a mixture of limestone and clay.
-The Temperatures vary with summers in Burgundy being warm and the winters freezing.
-It is said that the region’s coolness is just right to allow the grapes to ripen – sometimes, barely making it.
+This region has over 400 different soil types, but the predominant ones are a mixture of limestone and clay.
+The temperatures vary, with summers in Burgundy being warm and the winters freezing.
+However, it’s said that the region’s coolness is just right to allow the grapes to ripen – sometimes, barely making it.

 Tasmania in Australia

 Tasmania’s uniqueness lies in the fact that it is a small island just off Australia.
-The constant ocean breezes that surround the area regulates the temperature to a maximum of 26°C and allows for the perfect, cool environment for Pinot Noir.
+The constant ocean breezes that surround the area regulate the temperature to a maximum of 26°C and allow for the perfect, cool environment for Pinot Noir.